-However, such policies only cover a business’ employees, which means people like directors, partners, trustees and sole traders do not receive any protection.
-As a result, some businesses also elect to take out optional workplace personal injury cover.
-This provides the same cover for those people who are not classified as workers and therefore do not receive any protection under workers’ compensation cover.
+As a result, some businesses also choose to take out workplace personal injury insurance.
+This optional cover can provide the same cover for those people who aren't classified as workers and therefore don't receive any protection as standard.

-In addition to directors, partners, trustees and the self-employed, workplace personal injury insurance also covers contractors no matter how old they are or what their health status may be.
-Providing cover for things like weekly benefits, medical costs and rehabilitation expenses, this type of insurance provides crucial protection and peace of mind for a wide variety of workers.
+In addition to directors, partners, trustees and the self-employed, workplace personal injury insurance also covers contractors regardless of age or health status.
+Providing cover for things like weekly benefits, medical costs and rehabilitation expenses, this type of insurance offers crucial protection and peace of mind for a wide variety of workers.

 While the cover available does differ between policies and providers, workplace personal injury insurance generally covers the following: